SDA-SE/cluster-image-scanner/docs/user/configuration/README.md

 # Configration Documentation
-Target Audiance: Teams using the cluster scanner to get notified.
+Target Audience: Teams using the cluster scanner to get notified.

 To get notified about potential issues, the [ClusterScanner Image Collector](../../deployment/clusterscanner-image-collector.md) needs to be setup on the cluster.
 As a team, annotations can be set in the following way to enable/disable scanning: